WillDenissen/pyelftools/test/testfiles_for_stub2hdr/README.md

 #### Attributes
 GNU C provides attributes on types/variable/functions as an extension.
-These attributes are not preserved in DWARF.
+These attributes are not preserved in DWARF, and would make the compile/link interface compiler dependend.
 Therefore, GNU C attributes are not allowed to be used in stublibs.
+Once attributes are standardized in DWARF, they canbeconme part of the generated headers.

 https://gcc.gnu.org/onlinedocs/gcc/Attribute-Syntax.html#Attribute-Syntax